betagouv/tell-me/.github/ISSUE_TEMPLATE/regression.md

 ## Environment Info (if you're a developer)

-Please run `pnpm run debug` within the project directory and paste the results here:
+Please run `pnpm debug` within the project directory and paste the results here: